310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora curious %}
-            Ah, are you also the type to worry a lot ‘bout this, Anego?
+            Ah, are you also the type to worry a bunch ‘bout this, Anego?

-            The more you can put yourself in the shoes of another person and imagine how they feel, the more you’re likely to worry over this stuff, huh~?
+            When you’re the type of person who puts themself in another person’s shoes and imagines how they feel, you’re more likely to worry over this stuff, huh~?
             {% endbubble %}
             {% bubble Tetora norsmile %}
             On that point, someone like Isara-senpai seems like the type who’d be real good at handling these sorta situations.